Is Cryptocurrency the future? – We are betting that it is, and have made good returns so far!

 After using Steemit for eight months and being paid there in Steem, and also having used Bitcoin a few times, we started to wonder if any of the other currencies apart from Bitcoin have a solid future.
 They are frequently hyped, and their values go up and down like yoyos.
 So they are certainly good for short term trading.
 But do they have long term prospects?

 One theory is that Bitcoin was first, so that like Fakebook, it will remain dominant in it’s own area.
-This could turn out to be true, but we’re inclined to think cryptocurrencies are still very new and there is plenty of room for new innovations.
+This could turn out to be true, but we’re inclined to think cryptocurrencies are still very new, Bitcoin is already an old donkey, and there is plenty of room for new innovations.

-Here are the cryptocurrencies we are watching and investing in ourselves (keep in mind we are clueless newbs):
+Here are the cryptocurrencies we are investing in ourselves (keep in mind we are clueless newbs):

 Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
 Although other cryptocurrencies have come before, Bitcoin is the first decentralized cryptocurrency – Its reputation has spawned copies and evolution in the space.